adriandlssnts/Portfolio/static/media/data-analytics.2f692aa417fe966bc2dc.md

 ## Conclusion

 Data analytics is a powerful discipline that empowers organizations to transform raw data into actionable insights.
 By leveraging data analytics techniques, organizations can gain a competitive edge, make informed decisions, and unlock new opportunities.
-Understanding the data analytics
+Understanding the data analytics.